omnibor/site/content/resources/whitepaper.md

 Things get a little trickier when we go to  calculate the hash of the next layer.

-Also, we want to produce an artifact tree that can reference the gitbom of any artifacts added to that layer, not merely a hash of the whole layer.
+Also, we want to produce an artifact dependency graph that can reference the gitbom of any artifacts added to that layer, not merely a hash of the whole layer.
 We'll do that by ... *TODO* ...

 Combining these together, we produce the following GitBOM document:
 ```